Burnout among general practitioners

 • and associations with mental wellbeing and job satisfaction

-The working conditions for general practitioners have changed over recent years.
-This development is driven by multiple factors, such as more elderly people with multiple chronic diseases, faster discharge from hospital, increased help-seeking among citizens and more complex health issues to be dealt with in consultations.
+In recent years, the working conditions for general practitioners (GPs) have changed considerably.
+This development is driven by several factors, including an ageing population with multiple chronic conditions, shorter hospital stays, increased help-seeking among citizens, and more complex health problems being managed within general practice.

-Previous studies have shown lower job satisfaction and more burnout among general practitioners in both Denmark and abroad.
-Against this background, the Danish Organization of General Practitioners (PLO) has carried out several nationwide questionnaire surveys among its members to uncover the extent of burnout in Denmark, and how it interacts with job satisfaction and shortage of general practitioners.
+Previous studies have documented declining job satisfaction and rising levels of burnout among GPs, both in Denmark and internationally.
+In response, the Danish Organization of General Practitioners (PLO) has conducted a series of nationwide surveys among its members to examine the prevalence of burnout in Denmark and its relationship with job satisfaction and the shortage of GPs.

-These 'GP job satisfaction' surveys were carried out by our research group in 2012, 2016 and 2019 in collaboration with the Research Unit for General Practice in Aarhus.
+These “GP Job Satisfaction” surveys were conducted by our research group in 2012, 2016 and 2019, in collaboration with the Research Unit for General Practice in Aarhus.

 Selected publications